Breadcrumb

 According to the policy for the use of the University of Gothenburg’s premises for advocacy activities (pdf) (only in Swedish), organizations do not have the right to rent or otherwise use the university's premises for advocacy activities.

-In our premises, there is space to express opinions in various ways, such as with posters.
+In our premises, there is space to express opinions in various ways.
 This is permissible as long as the messages do not contradict the university's principles, disrupt core activities, or negatively impact the work or study environment.

 Support for students and staff